alejochang/pdf-processor/README.md

 1. Open http://localhost:3000 in your browser
 2. Drag and drop PDF files or click to select
-3. Choose a parser (PyPDF, Gemini, or Mistral)
+3. Choose a parser (PyPDF, , or Mistral)
 4. Click "Upload and Process"
 5. Monitor job status and view results (auto-refreshes for active jobs)